masoncfrancis/masons-guides/nyc/airport.md

 * The M60 serves all terminals
 * The Q70 only serves Terminals B and C
-* the Q47 only serves Terminal A
+* The Q47 only serves Terminal A

 ## Newark (EWR)